 GET QUOTE

-The style and thickness of the laminate you select plays a large role in cost, as does the square footage needed and whether you install the flooring yourself.
+The average cost of laminate flooring material alone is $2.50 per square foot.
+Your selected laminate’s style and thickness plays a large role in cost, as does the square footage needed, and whether you install the flooring yourself.

 • Style: Laminate can be finished to look like stone, tile, or wood, which all come at different costs.

-• Thickness: Laminate is typically available in 6–12 millimeters thicknesses, with thicker materials costing more.
+• Thickness: Laminate is typically available in 6–12 millimeters (mm) thicknesses, with thicker materials costing more.

 • Square footage: The more space requiring coverage, the more money you’ll spend.

-• Labor: Opting for professional installation costs more.
+• Labor: Professional installation will obviously cost more.

 Cost by Style